TESS (MIDEX 7) [NASA]

 TESS will launch by 2017 into a 2 to 1 lunar resonance highly elliptical orbit of 17 × 59 RE (Earth radii) by using a perigee kick motor and a lunar flyby, operating for at least two years (starting at the conclusion of a 2 month ascent and commissioning phase) with consumables designed for a 4 year mission life.
 Equipped with four wide-field cameras, the spacecraft would be able to observe potentially hundreds of thousands of stars, looking for those telltale periodic dips in brightness caused by transiting exoplanets.

 TESS was baselined with Athena-2c or Taurus-3210, both with additional Star-37FM kick motor.
-The baselined launch site is Cape Canaveral.
-Also Antares and Falcon-9 v1.2 are considered.
+The baselined launch site was Cape Canaveral.
+Also Antares and Falcon-9 v1.2 were considered.
 In December 2014, a Falcon-9 v1.2 was selected to put TESS into orbit.

 |Type / Application:||Astronomy, visible|